 As a manager, you’ve likely been inundated with advice on how to hire high performing staff, motivate your employees to achieve more and counsel your less productive workers to bring them up to scratch.
-A team of high performers, however, brings its own unique challenges.
-Here are five challenges you may encounter with your high performing employees, along with some strategies for meeting those challenges head on.
+Having a team of high performers is the dream for many managers, but even this ideal scenario can bring its own unique challenges.
+Surprisingly, motivating high performers and keeping their motivation aligned to the team’s goals can be among them.
+Here are five things leaders should know about what motivates star employees.

 They may be motivated by different things